Tarama, Okinawa: Demographics

 Tarama has seen population decline since the beginning of the 20th century.
-In the period prior to World War II typhoon damage and drought caused many residents to leave the island, mostly to Osaka and areas of the newly formed Japanese Empire.
+Before World War II typhoon damage and drought caused many residents to leave the island, mostly to Osaka and areas of the newly formed Japanese Empire.
 Residents of Tarama emigrated to Taiwan, the South Pacific, Korea, and Manchuria in this period.
 Residents of Minna completed a planned relocation to the Takano district of Hirara in 1961.
-At present the population of Minna Island has only one household and two people.
+There is only one household, of two people, on Minna Island.

 Education

-The Village of Tarama has one preschool, one elementary school, and one junior high school, all named Tarama.
+The village of Tarama has one preschool, one elementary school, and one junior high school, all named Tarama.